komahanb/komahanb.github.io/_projects/computational-infrastructure.md

     <iframe width="640" height="360" src="https://www.youtube.com/embed/avUd3ivnw8k"
     frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media;
     gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
-    <p><strong>The flexible multibody dynamics simulation of rotorcraft hub assembly using the finite-element method in spatial domain, and implicit time integrators in time domain.</strong></p>
+    <p><strong>The flexible multibody dynamics simulation of rotorcraft hub assembly using the finite-element method in spatial-domain, and diagonally implicit Runge--Kutta integration in time-domain.</strong></p>
   </div>
 </div>

 #### Mathematical Physics

 <strong> Often the mathematical models of physics are heavily reliant on the assembly of forces from various sources by following the philosophy of Newton.</strong>

 This philosophy works well for problems that are isolated or primarily governed by a single set of principles, like mechanics or electromagnetism in simpler contexts.
-This won't be readily applicable in situations where there is an inherent scope for the lack of intuition such as multidisciplinary and multi-physics application contexts.
+This will not be readily applicable in situations where there is an inherent scope for the lack of intuition such as multidisciplinary and multi-physics application contexts.
 The Newtonian approach might oversimplify or ignore the interconnectedness and emergent behaviors that are not easily explained by the sum of forces alone.
-Philosophically, this calls into question whether physical phenomena are best understood as discrete forces or if a more holistic framework, where different disciplines and forces are interconnected in a way that the Newtonian paradigm doesn't capture, might be more suitable.
+Philosophically, this calls into question whether physical phenomena are best understood as discrete forces or if a more holistic framework, where different disciplines and forces are interconnected in a way that the Newtonian paradigm does not capture, might be more suitable.

-Intrigued by this philosophical question, I study methods to standardize the process of obtaining governing equations of physical systems based on the prediction capabilities of mathematics, focussing on the mechanics of fluids and solids.
+Intrigued by this philosophical question, I study methods to standardize the process of obtaining governing equations of physical systems based on the prediction capabilities of mathematics, focusing first on the mechanics of fluids and solids.
 This way even if the physical intuition is not available immediately, the mathematical logic would provide the accurate set of governing equations necessary for simulations with varying measures of fidelity.
 I have used elements of this philosophy in my research work on the stochastic extensions of deterministic physics and adjoint derivatives, and demonstrated considerable success in this regard.
-I am excited to push this philosophy into the broader space of mathematical physics, and apply them back in the context of aerospace design.
+I am excited to push this philosophy into the broader space of mathematical physics, and apply the technical advances back in the context of aerospace design.

 <figure style="text-align: center; width: 300px; margin: auto;">   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/73/Frans_Hals_-_Portret_van_Ren%C3%A9_Descartes.jpg/220px-Frans_Hals_-_Portret_van_Ren%C3%A9_Descartes.jpg" alt="René Descartes" style="width: 100%;">   <figcaption style="font-size: 1.0em;">   The  <i>Father of Analytical Geometry</i> for his work in uniting algebra and geometry that laid the foundation for modern analytical geometry, which uses algebraic equations to describe geometric shapes.   <br>     <b>René Descartes [1596 — 1650]</b>   </figcaption> </figure>